Back to Accounting & Tax

 The salary is only part of the cost.

-A capable accountant in Dubai usually earns AED 5,000 to AED 8,000 per month in base salary.
-That is someone with VAT and corporate tax experience.
-Once you hire full time, the extra costs start to stack up.
+A capable accountant in Dubai usually earns AED 5,000 to AED 8,000 a month in base salary.
+That is for someone with VAT and corporate tax experience.
+A full-time hire also brings extra costs.

-Visa and Emirates ID can add AED 4,000 to AED 9,000 upfront.
-That covers the visa itself, Emirates ID, and the medical fitness test.
-Free zone visas usually sit near the higher end of that range.
+Visa and Emirates ID.
+UAE employment visa costs range from AED 4,000 to AED 9,000 as a one-time cost.
+This covers the visa itself, Emirates ID, and the medical fitness test.
+Free zone visas usually sit at the higher end of that range.

+Health insurance.
 Health insurance is mandatory for employees in Dubai.
-Basic group plans cost AED 2,000 to AED 5,000 per year for each employee.
+Basic group plans cost AED 2,000 to AED 5,000 a year, per employee.

+Gratuity accrual.
 Under the UAE Labour Law administered by the Ministry of Human Resources and Emiratisation (MOHRE), end-of-service gratuity accrues at 21 days of basic salary per year for the first five years.
-It builds up every month, and your hire starts earning it from day one.
+It accrues every month.
+Your in-house hire starts building that entitlement from day one.

-A full-time employee also gets 30 days of annual leave in UAE, plus sick leave where applicable.
+Annual leave and sick days.
+A full-time employee gets 30 days of annual leave in UAE.
 Cover during that time falls on you.

-Once you add everything together, an accountant on a AED 6,500 monthly base salary usually costs about AED 8,500 to AED 10,500 per month in total.
+Altogether, a capable accountant at AED 6,500 a month in base salary costs around AED 8,500 to AED 10,500 a month all in.
 That includes visa amortisation, health insurance, and gratuity accrual.
 Recruitment fees come on top.

 What does outsourced accounting cost in UAE?

-Outsourced accounting firms usually charge a monthly retainer.
-The price depends on your transaction volume and how much work you want covered.
+Outsourced accounting firms charge monthly retainers.
+The price depends on your transaction volume and the scope of work.

-Basic bookkeeping only usually costs AED 500 to AED 1,000 per month.
-It covers monthly bookkeeping, bank reconciliation, and basic financial statements.
-This suits simple free zone companies with low transaction volumes and no employees.
+This covers monthly bookkeeping, bank reconciliation, and basic financial statements.
+It suits simple free zone companies with low transaction volumes and no employees.

-Standard bookkeeping, VAT, and corporate tax support usually costs AED 1,500 to AED 3,000 per month.
-It covers the basic package, plus quarterly VAT return filing, payroll processing, and corporate tax registration and annual return.
-This is the most common setup for SMEs.
+This covers everything in basic, plus quarterly VAT return filing, payroll processing, and corporate tax registration and annual return.
+It is the most common package for SMEs.

-For a fuller look at what each tier usually includes, see our article on accounting services cost in Dubai.
+For a full breakdown of what each pricing tier usually includes, see our article on accounting services cost in Dubai.

-Your transaction volume is high.
-If your business handles more than 1,000 transactions per month, an outsourced firm can end up spending too much time on data entry.
+Transaction volume is high.
+If your business processes more than 1,000 transactions a month, an outsourced firm will spend a lot of time on data entry alone.
 At that level, an in-house bookkeeper often works out cheaper per transaction.

 You have a complex group structure.
-Multiple entities, intercompany transactions, joint ventures, and holding companies need close daily oversight.
-In that setup, an in-house financial controller often does a better job than a remote firm.
+Multiple entities with intercompany transactions, joint ventures, or holding companies need daily oversight.
+An in-house financial controller, not just a bookkeeper, often handles this better than a remote firm.

 You need someone on-site every day.
-Some businesses need same-day accounts payable work or real-time cash reconciliations.
-A firm that works on monthly cycles cannot always keep up with that pace.
+Some businesses need accounts payable processed the same day or cash reconciliations done in real time.
+A firm working on monthly cycles cannot meet that need.

-You are growing fast.
-A business that is adding entities, entering new markets, or dealing with heavy FTA interaction may reach the point where an in-house hire makes more sense.
+You’re growing fast.
+A scaling business with new entities, new markets, or heavy FTA interaction may reach the point where an in-house hire makes commercial sense.

-Keep in mind that an in-house hire in UAE is a full employment relationship.
-You take on visa obligations, gratuity liability, and HR responsibilities.
-That matters when you compare salary to firm fees.
+Remember that an in-house hire in UAE is a full employment relationship.
+You take on visa obligations, gratuity liability, and all HR responsibilities.
+Factor that in before you compare salaries with firm fees.

 When outsourcing is the better choice

 Your transaction volume is low to moderate.
-Most free zone companies handle 50 to 200 transactions per month.
-An outsourced firm can manage that for far less than a full-time hire.
+Most free zone companies have 50 to 200 transactions a month.
+An outsourced firm can handle that at a fraction of the cost of a full-time hire.

-You need VAT and corporate tax support as well as bookkeeping.
+You need VAT and CT expertise alongside bookkeeping.
 A single in-house accountant may not have deep experience in both UAE VAT and the CT Law.
-An accounting firm usually has specialists who cover both.
+An accounting firm usually has specialists for both.
+You get a team for the price of one retainer.

 You want fixed costs.
 An outsourced firm charges a fixed monthly fee.
-An in-house hire brings salary, overtime, sick cover, and gratuity build-up.
-Fixed costs are easier to plan for.
+An in-house hire brings a salary plus variable costs like overtime, sick cover, and gratuity build-up.
+Fixed costs are easier to budget.

-You are just starting out.
-It is usually easier to set up the right bookkeeping system from day one with a firm that has done it many times in UAE.
-That helps you avoid early mistakes.
+You’re just starting out.
+It is easier to set up the right bookkeeping structure from day one with a firm that has done it hundreds of times in UAE.
+You also avoid mistakes that often come with an inexperienced first hire.

 What to look for in an accounting firm in UAE

-Not every firm offers the same level of service.
+Not all firms are equal.
 Check these points before you sign.

+Qualifications.
 The lead accountant should hold ACCA, CPA, or CA credentials.
 Ask directly.
-Not every firm uses qualified accountants.
+Not every firm employs qualified accountants.

+FTA registration.
 Accounting firms that provide UAE VAT services should be registered with the Federal Tax Authority (FTA) as Tax Agents.
-Ask for the registration number.
+Ask for their registration number.

-Ask for a fixed-fee written quote.
-Some firms advertise a low monthly price and then bill extra for government letters, VAT filing, and bank reconciliation.
+Fixed-fee structure.
+Ask for an itemised written quote.
+Some firms advertise a low monthly rate and then charge separately for every government letter, every VAT filing, and every bank reconciliation.
 Get the full scope in writing.

-Ask how quickly they respond to FTA queries.
+Response time on FTA queries.
 The FTA can request documents within 5 business days.
+Ask how the firm handles urgent FTA requests.
 Slow response times create real compliance risk.

-For outsourced accounting in Dubai that covers bookkeeping, VAT, payroll, CT, and audit support under one fixed fee, DASA Consulting works with free zone and mainland companies of all sizes.
+DASA Consulting’s outsourced accounting in Dubai covers bookkeeping, VAT, payroll, CT, and audit support under one fixed fee for free zone and mainland companies of all sizes.

 Frequently asked questions